dynatrace-oss/barista/src/lib/show-more/README.md

 # Show More

-This component create a show more pagination widget.
+This component creates a show more pagination widget.

-<docs-source-example example="DefaultShowMoreExampleComponent"></docs-source-example>

 ## Imports